 Professor Sophia Labadi’s academic background includes degrees in Heritage Studies (PhD and MA) and Political Sciences (BA).
-She is currently an AHRC Leadership Fellow (2019-2020), researching why heritage was marginalised from the Sustainable Development Goals.
+She has held an AHRC Leadership Fellowship (2019-2020), researching why heritage was marginalised from the Sustainable Development Goals.

 Sophia's online office hour takes place on Tuesdays 11.00-12.00 via Teams.